aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

     STRINGEQUALS    sts.amazonaws.com       system:serviceaccount:sagemaker-k8s-operator-system:sagemaker-k8s-operator-default
     PRINCIPAL       arn:aws:iam::123456789012:oidc-provider/oidc.eks.us-east-1.amazonaws.com/id/

-Take note of \ ``ROLE ARN``, you need to pass this value to your operator.
+Take note of \ ``ROLE ARN``, you pass this value to your operator.

 Attach the AmazonSageMakerFullAccess Policy to the Role
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To give the IAM role access to Amazon SageMaker, attach the \ `AmazonSageMakerFullAccess <https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess>`__ policy.
+To give the role access to Amazon SageMaker, attach the \ `AmazonSageMakerFullAccess <https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess>`__ policy.
 If you want to limit permissions to the operator, you can create your own custom policy and attach it.